Current Market Rates

 Commercial Mortgage Rates [Updated Today]

 Commercial mortgage rates are always changing, and it's often hard to get updated live rates.
-We at Stacksource are frequently asked about current commercial mortgage rates from our users.
+We at StackSource are frequently asked about current commercial mortgage rates from our users.
 That is why we wanted to not only provide the most updated commercial real estate rates daily, but also explain all the nuances.
-Commercial real estate loan rates are determined by a number of factors, but the most important factor is supply and demand.
-Commercial real estate investors are constantly looking for properties that meet their investment criteria, and commercial mortgage lenders want to understand the property’s risk/return profile for these property investments before making loans available.
+Commercial real estate loan rates are determined by a number of factors, but the most important factor is supply and demand in the capital markets.
+Commercial real estate investors are constantly looking for properties that meet their investment criteria, and commercial mortgage lenders want to understand the property’s risk/return profile for these property investments before providing loan quotes.

 How Frequently Do Commercial Mortgage Rates Change?

-Commercial Mortgage Rates change every day because most lenders, particularly banks and credit unions, set their interest rates in accordance with “index” rates ultimately governed by national institutions like the United States Federal Reserve and the US Department of Housing and Urban Development (“HUD”).
+Commercial Mortgage Rates change every day because most lenders, particularly banks and credit unions, set their interest rates in accordance with “index” rates ultimately either (1) governed by national institutions like the United States Federal Reserve and the US Department of Housing and Urban Development (“HUD”), or (2) rise and fall based on total supply and demand, like US Treasury Bonds.
 Commercial real estate loans have more risk involved than government-backed bonds, so interest rates are usually at a premium, or “spread” over the underlying financial indeces.
 Commercial mortgage rates are also usually somewhat higher than residential mortgages, with exceptions for lower leveraged loans for the strongest borrowers.

 Who sets commercial real estate loan rates?

-Some commercial mortgage rates are based on the "prime rate" directly governed by Federal Reserve Board.
+Some commercial mortgage rates are based on the "Prime Rate" directly pegged to the Fed Funds Rate governed by the Federal Reserve Board.
 Other commercial mortgages are pegged to US Treasury Bond Yields.
-Still others have variable interest rates tied to indeces like LIBOR or SOFR, which mirror the rates that financial institutions’ own cost of borrowing funds in the global credit market.
+Still others have variable interest rates tied to indeces like SOFR, which mirror the rates that financial institutions’ own cost of borrowing funds in the global credit market.
 Commercial real estate loans are typically pegged to one of these financial indeces with some added premium or discount, depending on risk.

 How are Commercial Mortgage Rates used?

 Commercial banks charge higher commercial mortgage rates and fees than they do for residential properties because there's more inherent risk involved when it comes down to lending out large sums of money for investment purposes.
-The greater loan amount at stake may also require additional security measures from borrowers who need these loans, resulting in a more complex loan structure and potentially recourse against the borrower’s personal assets along with the property.
+The greater loan amount at stake in proportion to the property value, measured by the Loan-to-Value ratio ("LTV") may also require additional security measures from borrowers who need these loans, resulting in a more complex loan structure and potentially recourse against the borrower’s personal assets along with the property.

 There are 8 major types of commercial loan programs and each has a different range of rates.
 Commercial real estate investors use current commercial mortgage rates to determine their cost of capital for a particular investment in order to see if it's even worth investing in at all.